Creation on 8th of July 1937 in Francfort.

 - Opéra Royal de Wallonie-Liège

-- en coproduction avec la Province de Liège
+- in coproduction with la Province de Liège

-- en collaboration avec la Fédération des Maisons de Jeunes en Belgique francophone (FMJ)
+- in collaboration with la Fédération des Maisons de Jeunes en Belgique francophone (FMJ)

 A monumental work